GEN2 Decor - Faceplates - EdgeLabel Series

 $5

-updated January 21, 2025
+updated January 6, 2026

 Description

 The EdgeLabel Series is a collection of drawer faceplates for the GEN2 Decor Series.
-Simply print the drawer bodies HERE, and slide your personalized faceplate in place.
+Simply print the drawer bodies and slide your personalized faceplate in place.
 Lock in place with an optional M3 screw and nut.

 The EdgeLabel series is focused on functioning as a modular method to label drawers easily.
-The faceplates feature a build in handle than looks modern and pairs nicely alongside the original GEN2 drawers.
+The faceplates feature a built in handle than looks modern and pairs nicely alongside the original GEN2 drawers.
 They are designed to be easy to print using multiple colors not only on multicolor 3D printers, but single color printers as well.

 An Overview of the GEN2 Decor Series